 - Make public = no

-As in the Bot Configure section you can configure default settings for the Address Extraction Interaction for your plugin.
-If you add such interactions on the Build page of your plugin, you will not need to enter the Google Maps API keys again.
+As in the Bot Configure section, you can configure default settings for the Translate and Collect Address interactions for your plugin.
+If you add such interactions on the Build page of your plugin, you will no longer need to enter the API keys again.

-Google Maps API key from the Profile section won’t be applied to your plugins
+API keys from the Profile section won’t be applied to your plugins.